HEALTH STRATEGY DIRECTOR

 - Develop and sustain partnerships with community-based organizations and academic institutions to maximize public health impact.

-- Write proposals/grant applications to foundations, corporations and government agencies as appropriate; maintain relationships with foundation and corporate donors.
+- Write proposals and grant applications to foundations, corporations, and government agencies; maintain relationships with foundation and corporate donors.

 Supervision and Project Management

-- Develop and implement the Department’s Community Health Improvement Plan, Strategic Plan, and Systems improvement projects, and develop relationships with community partners.
+- Develop and implement the department’s CHIP, strategic plan, and systems improvement projects, and develop relationships with community partners.

 - Bachelor’s degree in public health, public policy, public administration, health administration, urban planning or a closely related field from an accredited college or university.

-- Five years of professional experience in public health policy or public health programming related to the essential functions outlined above.
+- Five years of professional experience in public health policy or public health programming performing duties related to the essential functions outlined above.

-- Possession of a properly insured vehicle at time of appointment and throughout employment.
+- Valid driver's license and access to a properly insured vehicle at time of appointment and throughout employment (mileage reimbursement provided pursuant to Section 350-183 of the Milwaukee Code).

 Equivalent combinations of education and experience may also be considered.